vikaschoudhary007/Simulations-SyntheticData/Carla/Setup.md

 ### Prerequisites

-Before you begin, ensure that your system meets the requirements.
+Before you begin, ensure that your system meets the following requirements.

 #### Check Python & Pip Version